 Smart Devices for New Parents

 When everything is secured, there are a lot of gadgets to help expecting and new parents.
 From sleeping to pumping to calming a crying newborn, tech can help make parenting a little bit easier.
-Naziri said she’s already found a solution to the sleep challenges that come with being pregnant.
+Naziri said she’d already found a solution to the sleep challenges that come with being pregnant.
+Editor’s note: We interviewed Naziri in 2019, but we’ve made sure her recommendations are still solid in 2021 – and added a few new ones!

 After baby arrives, a multitude of devices help new parents maintain their sanity.